 The problem here is in how getopt_long handles optional arguments.
 Optional argument should follow the option without any blanks, so -i"" will work, but in the -i "" case "" is assumed to be the 'script' or the 'file', returning an error..

-Updated by Joshua M. Clulow almost 10 years ago
+Updated by Joshua M. Clulow over 10 years ago